ApiBR/vagas-aggregator-ui/README.md

 [![UptimeRobot Status](https://badgen.net/uptime-robot/month/m794010887-30ce08819368a342a367a412)](https://stats.uptimerobot.com/O7lYOCOP)
 [![UptimeRobot Status](https://badgen.net/uptime-robot/response/m794010887-30ce08819368a342a367a412)](https://stats.uptimerobot.com/O7lYOCOP)

-📝🏢 Display open opportunities for developers, based on more than 40 github accounts.
-The opportunities are published trought issues on each repository and this tool aggregate it and make easy to search and display
+📝🏢 Display open opportunities for developers, based on more than 40 GitHub accounts.
+The opportunities are published through issues on each repository and this tool aggregate it and make easy to search and display

 [https://apibr.com/ui/vagas/](https://apibr.com/ui/vagas/)